Our History & Mission

 She was so moved by her experience that upon returning home, she placed an advertisement in an English-speaking newspaper in India offering to send books to those in need.
 She received a phenomenal response and started sending books from her basement in 1966.
 You can learn more about International Book Project’s history by watching our video, the Power of One.

-In the 49 years since International Book Project began, the organization has not only grown, but also stayed true to its grassroots beginnings.
+In the 52 years since International Book Project began, the organization has not only grown, but also stayed true to its grassroots beginnings.
 We still send individually crafted small shipments of a few dozen books to small organizations.
 In the 1990s, International Book Project began sending sea containers of 20,000 books to organizations with the infrastructure and capacity to handle a large shipment of books.
+Since 1966, International Book Project has shipped 6.8 million books to 60 countries around the world.

 About Our Founder